Plant Medicine

 - You feel genuinely called to explore plant medicine, not just curious or seeking an escape.

-- You're committed to integration — to actually living the insights that emerge.
+- You're committed to integration to actually doing the work

-- You're dealing with long-standing patterns — addiction, shame, trauma, disconnection — that haven't responded to other approaches.
+- You're dealing with long-standing patterns or dealing with addiction, shame, trauma, disconnection, that haven't responded to other approaches.

 This work is not appropriate for everyone.
 Certain medications (especially SSRIs and MAOIs), mental health conditions, and personal circumstances can make plant medicine unsafe.
 Honest conversation about your situation is essential before considering this path.